Support for the screen industry in Queensland

 The screen industry includes a wide range of practitioners and businesses involved in:

-• film or series production and post-production (such as live-action, animated, scripted and documentary formats)
+• film and series production and post-production (such as live-action, animated, scripted and documentary formats for a variety of platforms)

 • games development and new interactive technology experiences (such as virtual reality (VR) and augmented reality (AR))